 You’ll need to find and purchase the right equipment, find an appropriate spot to keep your bees, and then do your fair share of research so that you are fully informed about all aspects of raising bees.

-We’ve featured a beekeeping kit that we recommend to new, beginner beekeepers:
+We’ve also featured a beekeeping kit that we recommend to new, beginner beekeepers:

 Mann Lake Beekeeper Starter Kit – Buy on Amazon